bhdirect-ebooks/dev-docs/source/process/review.md

 ## What to Look For

 * **If any Structural or Markup Issues exist**, make sure they should.
 If any of them are issues that should have been addressed, follow the warning above and notify the developer.
+* **If there is missing Scripture Context markup**, make sure the epub content covers that Scripture passage before adding it to GitHub as an issue.

 * **Check all views in stylecheck** to ensure everything is on the up and up.
   * **TOC**: ensure the toc accurately reflects the structure of the book.
 Click on a few links and verify they point to the correct locations.
+Also look for any spelling or capitalization errors.
   * **Heading Outlines**: ensure each heading outline is correct.
+Choose semantics over styling and check for spelling, capitalization, and punctuation errors.
   * **Lists**: ensure the lists render well and do not duplicate item indicators. _In the markup, make sure the `.none` class is used only where no item indicators are intended._
   * **Tables**: ensure tables render well in the smaller viewports provided by stylecheck.
 Look for anything out of sorts.
   * **Quotes**: look for anything out of sorts here.
 Ensure scripture quotes and normal blockquotes were each tagged appropriately.
   * **Asides**: look for anything out of sorts here.
 In general, asides should be brief and tangential.
 Long asides are an indication something should probably be tagged differently.
+  * **Images**: make sure the images are clear and sized properly.
+Check for any images in the image folder that aren’t used in the epub and can be removed for move space.

+* **Run review regexes** to find anything that was missed.
+Reference the [RegEx Library](../process/regex-library.html) for a list of helpful regexes.